London Air Park: Decline 1945–1955

 After World War II, some GAL activity continued, including production of sections of Fairey Spearfish, and conversion of de Havilland Mosquitos for use as target tugs.
 In 1948, GAL designed and built the GAL.60 Universal freighter, but the Hanworth factory and airfield were too small for the project.
 On 1 January 1949, GAL merged with Blackburn Aircraft, and the first GAL.60 was transported in sections by road to Brough Aerodrome, Yorkshire, where development and production continued as the Blackburn Beverley.
 In 1946, Heathrow came into use as the principal London Airport, and for several years flights at Hanworth were subject to Heathrow air traffic clearance, eventually growing to delays of several hours; no fixed-wing flights are recorded after 1955.
 In 1956, Feltham Urban District Council purchased Hanworth Park, and the former GAL factory was taken over by Thorn EMI.

 Today

 Hanworth Park remains substantially a public open space, with large areas of cultivated grass, plus other areas allowed to revert to scrubland.
 Hanworth Park House is unoccupied and fenced.
 The site of the former GAL factory is occupied by the Leisure West retail/entertainment complex.

 In the northern corner of the park, Feltham Community College and its playing fields are enclosed, and at the south eastern edge is a public sports facility once named Feltham Airparcs, but renamed in 2010 as Hanworth Air Park Leisure Centre & Library with the addition of the library.

-Some of the south end of the park hosts Feltham Rugby Football Club, founded 1947 and since 2001 it has been the home of Hanworth Sports F.C. a very successful Grass Roots Football Club.
+Some of the south end of the park hosts Feltham Rugby Football Club, and since 2001 it has been the home of Hanworth Sports F.C.